 Most TS Alliance research grants support small, focused projects that allow investigators to develop preliminary data to compete for funding from larger organizations such as the National Institutes of Health (NIH).
 Other TS Alliance research grants support post-doctoral fellowships to encourage young investigators to engage in TSC research.
 Many of these investigators will continue to pursue TSC research when they establish their own independent laboratories.

-TS Alliance-funded research helped identify the two genes responsible for causing TSC and helped create a genetic test for the disease.
+TS Alliance-funded research helped identify the two genes responsible for causing TSC and helped create a genetic test for the disease and helped support clinical trials.
 In fact, TSC is one of the few genetic diseases in which the genes have been identified; the function of the genes and their protein products have been elucidated; and tsignificant opportunities exist to understand and treat the specific manifestations of the disease.

 The TS Alliance currently funds nearly $1.5 million annually in research grant awards to investigators.
-These funds support three or four postdoctoral researchers per year.
+These funds support five to six post-doctoral researchers per year.
 Also, since 2010, the Drug Screening Program has funded three projects aimed at eliminating tumor cells and two projects to improve neurologic activity.
-Rothberg Courage Awards are funding research including clinical studies and laboratory work leading to additional clinical studies.
+Rothberg Courage Awards fund research including clinical studies and laboratory work aimed at leading to new treatments in TSC.

 Researchers funded by the TS Alliance are strongly urged to collaborate with each other.
 Sharing information with each other is important to us for a variety of reasons.
 It helps the researchers to expand on ideas and collaborate, and we avoid funding duplicate research.
 Conferences also arm the TS Alliance with the most updated findings in research so we continue to nurture progress toward a cure.